 • in the form of a bean;

-• rarely in the form of a ribbon.
+• rarely in the form of a tape.

-Dimensions in normal condition range from 0.5 to 50 mm.
+Dimensions in normal condition vary between 0.5 - 50 mm.
 Healthy lymph nodes are pinkish-gray in color.
-Organs serve as a barrier to the spread of infected and cancer cells in a woman's body.
-Their role is the production of T and B-lymphocytes, protective cells of the body involved in the destruction of harmful and toxic elements.
+The organs serve as a barrier to the spread of infected and cancer cells in a woman’s body.
+Their role is the production of T and B lymphocytes, the body’s protective cells involved in the destruction of harmful and toxic elements.

-Inguinal lymph nodes are of two types: deep and superficial.
-A group of superficial nodules just under the skin can be palpated.
-Deep lymphoid tissue is located in the muscle layers, along the path of the vessels, close to the pelvic organs.
+There are two types of inguinal lymph nodes: deep and superficial.
+A group of superficial nodes located just under the skin can be palpated.
+Deep lymphoid tissue is located in the muscle layers, along the path of blood vessels, close to the pelvic organs.

 Where are the inguinal lymph nodes located?

-Inguinal lymph nodes in women (they are located not one by one, but in groups) are located in the upper parts of the hip joint, going down to the lower abdomen along the path of the inguinal fold.
-The superficial organs are located in the tissue under the skin, the deep ones are located under the fascia (the protective connective membrane that covers the muscles) near the femoral blood vessels.
+Inguinal lymph nodes in women (they are located not one at a time, but in groups) are located in the upper parts hip joint, going down to the lower abdomen along the path of the inguinal fold.
+Superficial organs are located in the tissue under the skin, deep organs are located under the fascia (connective protective membrane covering the muscles) near the femoral blood vessels.

 Close to the inguinal lymph nodes are the reproductive organs and the genitourinary system: